binxio/blog-serverless-ci-cd-of-docker-images-with-aws/README.md

 how to build this image.

 ### installing the git remote helper
-Next you install the [git remote helper for CodeCommit](https://github.com/awslabs/git-remote-codecommit) which allows you to push with our AWS credentials: No ssh keys needed!
+Before we can push this, you need to install the [git remote helper for CodeCommit](https://github.com/awslabs/git-remote-codecommit) which allows you to push with your AWS credentials: No ssh keys needed!
 ```sh
 pip install git-remote-codecommit
 ```
-This remote helper, allows you to use `codecommit` as a protocol in a git repository url.
-A full CodeCommit git url has the following format: `codecommit:<profile>/<name>`, where `profile` is the AWS profile which contains the credentials to use and `name` the name of the intended repository.
+This remote helper is invoked when you use `codecommit` as a protocol in the git repository url, in the following format: `codecommit:<profile>/<name>`.
+Here, `profile` is the AWS profile which contains the credentials to use and `name` the name of the intended repository.

 ### pushing to remote
 Now, you can push the git repository to the CodeCommit repository: